 Courses in the humanities immerse students in literature, language, and culture, and explore the meaning of humanity across time and place.
 All GS students must have two courses in this area, with at least one course specifically in literature.
 GS students may elect to take the two-semester Columbia Core sequence in Masterpieces of Western Literature and Philosophy, HUMA GS1001-HUMA GS1002 (commonly known as "Literature Humanities" or "Lit Hum"), to fulfill the literature and humanities requirements.

 All GS students must take a literature course at Columbia.
 To fulfill the literature requirement, a course must focus on the study of poetry, fiction, drama, or related genres.
-Typically, such courses include the offerings from the Columbia Department of English and Comparative Literature, courses on foreign literatures in translation, and/or literature courses in the original foreign languages at the 3000 level or above.
+Typically, such courses include the offerings from the Columbia Department of English and Comparative Literature, courses on literatures in translation, and/or literature courses in languages other than English at the 3000 level or above.
 Students may also fulfill the requirement by taking one semester of Literature Humanities.
-Courses that focus primarily on literary theory, film, music, creative writing, or other non-literary interdisciplinary topics do not count for the literature requirement.
+Courses that focus primarily on literary theory, film, music, creative writing, language instruction, or other non-literary interdisciplinary topics do not count for the literature requirement.

 Humanities courses offer ways to understand the development of cultures and how the human experience is expressed.
 A course from one of the following departments or interdisciplinary programs may count towards the humanities requirement.
-In foreign language departments, only courses at the 3000 level or above, excluding courses focused on language instruction, may apply.
+In language departments, only courses at the 3000 level or above, excluding courses focused on language instruction, may apply.

 - Art History and Archaeology